 *Note: We do not receive any compensation for tests taken at our resort and arranged the facility in our wellness office for the convenience of our guests.

-Bucuti & Tara Beach Resort continue to welcome guests daily in our safe and healthy environment.
-Please see direct reports from our guests returning daily in reviews on TripAdvisor and Google.
+Bucuti & Tara Beach Resort continues to welcome guests daily in our safe and healthy environment.
+Please see direct reports from our guests returning daily in reviews on TripAdvisor, Google and our BLOG.

 Committing to the highest standards of cleanliness and disinfection, Bucuti & Tara Beach Resort has implemented extensive new health and safety protocols to their operation to respond to the COVID-19 situation and to provide protection for our guests and associates.

 Certified by the worlds leading authorities for decades, Bucuti & Tara has long been certified by organizations that are focused on food safety and general processes of operation that integrate and prioritize health and safety on many levels.

 A daily temperature screening and health questions will be applied to ensure health and risk of exposure.
 Employees not meeting criteria will not proceed onto the premises.